Education Advisory Council

 Dr. Cheryl Craig

-Dr. Cheryl J. Craig is a Professor and the Houston Endowment Endowed Chair in Urban Education in the Department of Teaching, Learning and Culture in the College of Education and Human Development, Texas A&M University.
-Previously, she was a Professor, Coordinator of the Teaching and Teacher Education program area, and the Director of Elementary Education at the University of Houston.
+Dr. Cheryl J. Craig is a Professor and the Houston Endowment Endowed Chair in Urban Education at Texas A&M University’s College of Education and Human Development.
+Previously, she served as a Professor, Coordinator of the Teaching and Teacher Education program, and Director of Elementary Education at the University of Houston.
+Dr. Craig’s research focuses on how school reform agendas impact the development of teachers’ knowledge and communities of practice.
+She examines the unintended consequences that reform initiatives and educational policies can have on student learning.
+Through her work, Dr. Craig provides valuable insights into the complexities of educational change and its effects on teaching and learning.

 John D. Garr, Ph.D., Th.D.